bz0qyz/unipi/README.md

  - **shutdown_press_timeout:** Number of seconds to press the button before shutting down the operating system.
  - **status_query_interval:** Number of seconds between polling the Unifi API for the LED status.
 - `[prefix]/etc/unipi/unifi_access.ini`
  - Add the hostname, username and password to access your controller.
-I recommend that you create a read-only account on your controller for this.
+I recommend that you create a read-only account on your controller for this. __On first run, the application will encrypt the password and write it back to this file__.

+##### Password Encryption
+There is a simple encryption method used to obfuscate the Unifi password stored in the `unifi_access.ini` file.
+The encryption key is generated from the operating system UUID and is therefore not very secure.
+This does mean that the access file cannot be copied between operating systems without re-generating the password encryption.

 ### Systemd Control
 All service controls are executed through the `systemctl` command.